Anuar077/SpringProject/README.md

 # The project showed a startup error, but when updating the database, I saw that everything is being added.
-I attach a screenshot with the name: DatabaseScreen
+I attach a screenshot with the name: DatabaseScreen.
+Thank you for checking and reading this post, I wish you a good weekend!!!